 This knife is a true kitchen workhorse that you’ll reach for every day.
 The Granton edge on the 8-inch blade helps keep food from sticking to the blade as you chop, slice, and dice.
 The blade is forged rather than stamped, for better durability and a comfortable weight, and the knife has a full tang with a triple-riveted handle for security and a classic look.

-The knife is made in Germany and has a synthetic handle that can stand up to kitchen abuse while providing a good balance when cutting.
+The knife is made in Germany and has a synthetic handle that can stand up to heavy kitchen use while providing a good balance when cutting.
 The full tang keeps fingers away from the blade and helps promote a proper pinch grip when cutting, for more efficient and safer use every time.
 When it comes to weight, it's all about personal preference, but some warn this one is on the heavier side for chef's knives.

 Best Mid-Range: Victorinox Fibrox Pro 8-Inch Chef’s Knife